tensorflow/tfx/docs/guide/build_local_pipeline.md

     Pipeline.
 If you're using TFX with a different orchestrator, use the appropriate DAG runner for that orchestrator.

-    Note: As of this writing, `LocalDag Runner` is used in the `penguin` template, while the `taxi` template uses Apache Beam.
+    Note: As of this writing, `LocalDagRunner` is used in the `penguin` template, while the `taxi` template uses Apache Beam.
 The config files for the `taxi` template are set up to use Beam, and the CLI command is the same.